THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 G092 | Alyssia Broncano & <br /> Michelle Raymond | Health outcomes based on societal influence in Ohio and surrounding states
 G121 | Ryan Deng | (title **revised** by TEL) Drinking and its effect on mental wellness in CHR-2023 G151 | Mary Garrity | Does Excessive Drinking Occur with Insomnia or Not Eating in 6 US States?
-G181 | Claire Jansson-Knodell | Examining Select Predictors of Poor Physical and Mental Health Using CHR Data
+G161 | Trent George | A Deeper Dive into Mental Health

 Group | Investigator(s) | Title
 -----: | :-------------------------------------: | :-----------------------------------------------------------------
-G191 | Julia Joo | Diabetes, Sleep Insufficiency, and Adult Obesity: A Cross-Sectional Study G201 | Kartik Lakhotiya | 2023 County Health Analyses: Alcohol, Activity, Diabetes Insights (vs 2018) G242 | Mengxuan Li & <br /> Yan (Zoey) Zou | (*title needs to change*) Variable selection and preprocessing for health study in Northeastern States
+G181 | Claire Jansson-Knodell | Examining Select Predictors of Poor Physical and Mental Health Using CHR Data G191 | Julia Joo | Diabetes, Sleep Insufficiency, and Adult Obesity: A Cross-Sectional Study G201 | Kartik Lakhotiya | 2023 County Health Analyses: Alcohol, Activity, Diabetes Insights (vs 2018) G242 | Mengxuan Li & <br /> Yan (Zoey) Zou | (*title needs to change*) Variable selection and preprocessing for health study in Northeastern States